Fadessss/SallyBot/README.md

 **IMPORTANT NOTE:** If you create new Azure resources for either of these bots, your app service plan will default to "Standard" which charges roughly $5.00 NZD per day.
 Please immediately change your App Service Plan in the Azure console to the free plan by clicking "scale-up (App service plan)" in the side menu, selecting free, and confirming that you wish to downgrade.
 Also make sure that the Azure Bot service is on the "F0" (free) service plan.

-**IMPORTANT NOTE:** This bot cannot be tested easily via web app, it is designed to be functional within teams.
+**IMPORTANT NOTE:** Sally Bot Framework Composer cannot be tested via web app, it can only be tested through teams.
+Sally Language Studio can be tested in both.

 If you would like to deploy this as a teams app please refer to these resources: